va3fod/Matrix-Algebra/README.md

-# MatrixAlgebra
+# Matrix Algebra
 Linear Matrix Algebra
-A simple class to handle the common matrix algebra.
+A simple class to handle the common matrix algebra plus some utility functions